 Don’t be afraid to do what is hard

-Look around the driving range, and I bet you will see many players doing what is easy.
+Look around the driving range, and I bet you will see many golfers doing what is easy.
 Gentle swing, towards the target, repeat.
 On it goes.
 No wonder it feels hard when they get out on the course.
 The real world of the golf course is not like that.
-In any round of golf, there are situations which will be hard.
+In any round of golf, some situations will be hard.
 You don’t want to crumble when you have to meet these challenges.
 So, practice doing what is hard.

 Struggle on the driving range, and you will meet the challenges of the course.

-Set yourself up some situations where you know you are going to find it difficult to make a good shot.
+Set yourself up some situations where you know you will find it difficult to make a good shot.
 When you fail, welcome it.
-Use your golfing brain, to reflect on what you are doing wrong and then practice.
+Use your golfing brain to reflect on what you are doing wrong and then practice.

-Keep doing this, and those real challenges out on the course are not going to be as stressful.
+Keep doing this, and those real challenges out on the course will not be as stressful.

 Should I limit my time on the driving range?

 My short answer to this would be Yes.
 The complexity of the real game cannot be replicated entirely on the driving range.
-The more you can play actual rounds of golf on the golf course, the more your game will improve.
-Apparently, there can be all sorts of constraints here, cost, time, weather, your distance from the course all play a role.
-But if you can get an extra round of golf in every week or even every month than grab the opportunity.
+The more you can play actual rounds of golf on the golf course; the more your game will improve.
+Apparently, there can be all sorts of constraints here; cost, time, weather, your distance from the course all play a role.
+But if you can get an extra round of golf every week or even every month, then grab the opportunity.
 You will enjoy your game more, and it will come on by leaps and bounds.

 What else should I do?